-Failure to manage reporting senior average.
-FITREPS now require summary group average in block 45.
-However, Sailors (and CO's) may not know the reporting senior's cumulative average at FITREP time.
+Failure to manage reporting senior FITREPs require summary group average in block 45.
+However, Sailors (and COs) may not know the reporting senior's cumulative average at FITREP time.
 A 4.00 in a summary group averaging 3.70 is great, but if the cumulative average is 4.50, this is substandard.
-For new CO's, remember that the first FITREP you write is your cumulative average; start low and work your way up so that you don't run out of maneuvering room later in your career.
-Boards also consider how many FITREPS reporting seniors have written.
+For new COs, remember that the first FITREP you write is your cumulative average; start low and work your way up so that you don't run out of maneuvering room later in your career.
+Boards also consider how many FITREPs reporting seniors have written.
 It won't matter if the first FITREP you sign is 3.5 or 5.0; the narrative will make or break your case.

-If you think you have been guilty of these sins, review BUPERSINST 1610.10 plus all NINE changes, take these lessons to heart, and go forth and sin no more.
+If you think you have been guilty of these sins, review BUPERSINST 1610.10b, take these lessons to heart, and go forth and sin no more.